Mahamud235/Fullstack-PHP-Laravel-MySQL-JavaScript-Vue.js-Dev-Pack/README.md

 ## 📋 Installation

-✅ Full Installation Guide (for Everyone)
-Follow these simple steps to install the Dev Pack extension on Visual Studio Code (VS Code)

-🔽 Step 1: Repo Download
+🔽 Step 1: Download the Repo
-Go to the GitHub repository page
+Go to the GitHub repo link

-Click on the green “Code” button
+Click the green "Code" button

-Select “Download ZIP”
+Choose “Download ZIP”

-Extract the ZIP file anywhere on your PC (e.g., Desktop/Downlod.....)
+After downloading, extract/unzip it (example: Desktop or Downloads)

-🧩 Step 2: Open the Folder in VS Code
+📁 Step 2: Open the Folder in Command Prompt
-Open Visual Studio Code

-Click on File → Open Folder
-Select the folder you just extracted (e.g., Fullstack-PHP-Laravel-MySQL-Javascript-Vue.js-Dev-Pack)
+Go to the folder you just extracted

-💻 Step 3: Open Terminal in VS Code
-In VS Code, go to the top menu:
-Terminal → New Terminal

-Make sure you're inside the extension folder path
+Right-click inside the folder while holding Shift
-Example:

-makefile
-Copy
-Edit
-C:\Users\YourName\Downloads\Fullstack-PHP-Laravel-MySQL-Javascript-Vue.js-Dev-Pack>
-📦 Step 4: Install the Extension (.vsix)
+Click “Open PowerShell window here” or “Open in Terminal”

+✅ This will open Command Prompt/Terminal at the correct folder path.

+🧩 Step 3: Run the Install Command
-In the terminal, run this command:
+Now just run this command:

-bash
-Copy
-Edit
 code --install-extension PHP-LARAVEL-MYSQL-JAVASCRIPT-VUEJS-Extension-Pack-1.0.1.vsix

-🟢 If successful, you'll see a confirmation:
+If it works, you’ll see:

 Extension was successfully installed

-⚠️ Note: If the command code doesn’t work, make sure the VS Code CLI is added to PATH.
-In VS Code, press Ctrl + Shift + P → Type:
-Shell Command: Install 'code' command in PATH

-🔁 Step 5: Restart VS Code
+🔁 Final Step: Restart VS Code
-Close and reopen VS Code to ensure all extensions are activated properly.
+After installation, close and reopen VS Code.
+You're done ✅ All included extensions will now be active.

 🧠 What You Get
 After installation, you’ll have: